garrying/Wordpress-Media-Gallery-Video-Support/README.md

-# Wordpress Video Support for Media Library
+# Vimeo/Youtube for Wordpress Media Library

-A plugin that brings support to add external video via the built-in Media Library.
+Enhancing the Media Library by allowing Vimeo/Youtube content to be added as a piece of media.

 Originally by Rick Mead.